mlcsec/Graphpython/README.md

   - [x] `Add-ApplicationCertificate` - similar to add-applicationpassword but gen and assign openssl cert to ent app
   - [ ] `Display-FirewallPolicyRules` - get Intune firewall configuration policy rules (actually firewall rules already implemented in `Display-FirewallRulePolicyRules`)
   - [ ] `Update/Deploy-Policy` - update existing rules for av, asr, etc. policy or deploy a new one with specific groups/devices
-  - [ ] `Update-ManagedDeviceConfig` - update/patch existing managed device config, [check this](https://learn.microsoft.com/en-us/graph/api/intune-devices-manageddevice-update?view=graph-rest-beta)
+  - [x] `Update-DeviceConfig` - patch settings that aren't read only from existing managed device config, more info [here](https://learn.microsoft.com/en-us/graph/api/intune-devices-manageddevice-update?view=graph-rest-beta)
   - [x] `New-SignedJWT` - need to test this from sharpgraphview
 - Options:
   - [ ] add functionality for chaining commands e.g. --command get-user, get-currentuser, get-groups